-When you remodel your home rather than move somewhere else, you can decide upon things such as the carpeting in the new bedroom, the tile in the new bathroom, and the size of your new, larger living room.
+When you remodel your home with a professional contractor rather than move somewhere else, you can decide upon things such as the carpeting in the new bedroom, the tile in the new bathroom, and the size of your new, larger living room.
 While you are adding to your home, you may also want to improve other parts of your house.
 This can increase your enjoyment of the home and improve your resale value without adding all the costs and hassle of moving.

 Remodeling Compared to Moving

 The truth is, moving is not easy.
 Moreover, buying an existing home usually will not meet all of your expectations, especially if you buy a cookie-cutter house that is so popular these days.
 Often, it is only after you've moved into the new house that you discover unexpected issues that can include major repairs or a longer commute.